A knotty question of parent liability in the Crumbley school shooting case

 It was a historic verdict.
 Never before had a parent in the US been found criminally responsible for manslaughter after their child committed a mass shooting.

-On Tuesday, a sentencing hearing will decide where they face a maximum penalty of up to 15 years in prison.
+On Tuesday, both parents were sentenced to 10 to 15 years in prison, the maximum sentence carried by the charges, in an emotionally-charged hearing where families of the victims spoke.

-But those who cheered the outcome — and those who warned against the legal precedent it set — have said the Crumbley cases will likely reverberate for years to come.
+And while the sentencing represents the end of the proceedings, those who cheered the outcome — and those who warned against the legal precedent it set — have said the Crumbley cases are likely to reverberate for years to come.

 “You have a painful crime.
 You have a legal novelty and an unprecedented action.
 And then you have this social thing in which we’re all interested, all coming together in one case,” Ekow Yankah, a law professor at the University of Michigan, told Al Jazeera.